-With the addition of the second camera, Apple has made Portrait mode on the iPhone 11 far better than it was on last year’s iPhone XR – where last year software was used to help the iPhone know which was foreground and which was background, the extra sensor gives more physical information to help.
+With the addition of the second camera, Apple has made Portrait mode on the iPhone 11 far better than it was on the iPhone XR – where here software was used to help the iPhone know which was foreground and which was background, the extra sensor gives more physical information to help.

 It's not perfect – where a scene is divided into foreground subject and background, it sometimes leaves some blur around the object that’s supposed to be in focus (especially with hair) but it can take some decent snaps.

 New to the Portrait mode effects in iOS 13 is High Key Mono, joining the Stage Light and Stage Light Mono options – at times it looks arty and professional, but if that foreground image isn't captured precisely, it looks a bit poor.

 Apple made a lot of noise about how the iPhone 11 can shoot 4K footage at 60 frames per second (fps), and it had good reason to: having such a feature on a phone at this price is attractive to a lot of people.